sing-group/seda/seda-docs/source/operations.rst

 Filtering
 ---------

-This operation allows filtering sequences based on different criteria (e.g. sequence length, non-multiple of three, or in-frame stop codons presence, among others).
+This operation allows to filter sequences based on different criteria (e.g. sequence length, non-multiple of three, or in-frame stop codons presence, among others).

 The image below shows the configuration panel of the *Filtering operation*.
 If more than one option is selected, they are applied in the following order: